deep-sea-tactics/robot/docs/TOOLING.md

 ### Camera Mock

 Camera Mock allows you to display a standalone image or a looping video to the camera sender

+## Global SocketIO typings

+With Yarn set up and ready, we can share types and scripts between different projects.